 The team also found “blankets of sediment” on the ship and all its contents.
 According to Harris, that sediment along with cold water and darkness created “a near-perfect anaerobic environment that’s ideal for preserving delicate organics such as textiles or paper.”

 Indeed, the drones filmed countless journals, charts, and photographs that could all potentially be salvaged.

 “There is a very high probability of finding clothing or documents, some of them possibly even still legible.
 Rolled or folded charts in the captain’s map cupboard, for example, could well have survived.”

-As if peering into the mysterious centuries-old shipwreck wasn’t itself eerie enough, the team noticed that the only closed door on the ship was the captain’s room.
+As if peering into the mysterious wreck of the Terror wasn’t eerie enough, the team noticed that the only closed door on the whole ship was the captain’s room.

 “I’d love to know what’s in there,” mused Harris.
 “One way or another, I feel confident we’ll get to the bottom of the story.”